-Since recorded history began there have been plenty of people willing, but we don’t know how able, to take care of the inherent deficiencies.
-And, it has been observed by others, that the amount of remedial work required is directly proportional to the scale of the renovations to the dentist’s kitchen.
+Since recorded history began there have been plenty of people willing, but we don’t know how able, to take care of the inherent deficiencies of teeth.
+And, it has been observed by others, that the amount of remedial work required might be directly proportional to the scale of the renovations to a dentist’s kitchen.

 Fortunately for members of the dental profession and their clients, someone in the Bronze Age (3300-1200 BCE) invented pliers.

 What went on before recorded history can only be guessed at, but it seems highly likely that dental treatment was very unpleasant.

 Thousands of years ago, the Chinese wrapped small pieces of parchment around a bothersome bicuspid.
 Prayers for pain relief were written on the paper.
 It was probably as effective as a fortune cookie is today in predicting winning lottery numbers.

 There’s a text from Sumer, about 7,000 years ago that deals with tooth worms.
 These little rascals were believed to burrow their way into teeth and reside within, causing pain.